 The Dependent Day Care FSA allows you to set aside up to $5,000 if married filing jointly (up to $2,500 if married filing separately) tax free for eligible day care costs for children under age 13 or dependent parents.
 This account cannot be used to reimburse health care expenses for your dependents — only to reimburse the cost of day care for your eligible dependents.
 Day care expenses include nursery schools, day care centers, adult day care centers, in-home providers and before- and after-school care.

 You can contribute up to the IRS maximum through payroll deductions.
 Unlike the Health Care FSA, you can only be reimbursed with money actually in your account.
 This means you may want to wait before submitting your expenses until you have accumulated enough money in your account.
-You can incur eligible expenses through December 31, 2021.
-All claims must be submitted to and received by PayFlex by March 31, 2022 to qualify for reimbursement.
-Any remaining balance will be forfeited.
-(PayFlex took over the administration of the Dependent Day Care FSA from WageWorks January 1, 2021.)
+Please review the IRS Allows FSA Carryovers for Two Years section below for important information.

 Please note: The IRS limits the amount highly compensated employees can contribute to the Dependent Day Care FSA.
 If your annual pay is $130,000 or more, your contributions will be capped at $750 in 2021.